KorfLab/SABR/TUTORIAL.md

 longer format `-t -s 1`.

-Run the command below, which specifies the data files, a directory where the work will be done, `build`, and the aligners to use, `pblat` and `minimap2`.
+Run the command below, which specifies the data files, a directory where the work will be done, `build`, and the aligners to use, `blat` and `star`.
 You will see a few status messages in the terminal as the aligners run.
 Each aligner spews various messages to stdout or stderr.

 ```
-./bakeoff -ts1 data/ce01.* build pblat minimap2
+./bakeoff -ts1 data/ce01.* build blat star
 ```

 Examine the output files in the `build` directory.

 ```
-zless build/pblat.ftx.gz
+zless build/blat.ftx.gz
-zless build/minimap2.ftx.gz
+zless build/star.ftx.gz
 ```

 Let's look at the 2nd example command line.
 The `-f` flag forces the aligners to run again and overwrite the output files.
+The `-m` flag reports MD5 checksums for the data files and program outputs.
 The cryptic  `> log.txt 2>&1` at the end of the line writes both stdout and stderr to a `log.txt` file.
+You may like to grep that later for BAKEOFF.

 ```
-./bakeoff -fts1 data/ce01.* build pblat minimap2 > log.txt 2>&1
+./bakeoff -fmts1 data/ce01.* build pblat minimap2 > log.txt 2>&1
+grep BAKEOFF log.txt
 ```

 ## Analysis ##